Business Acquisition Glossary

 DSCR (Debt Service Coverage Ratio): SBA Acquisition Guide

-DSCR measures whether a business generates enough cash flow to cover its loan payments.
-Calculated as annual cash flow divided by annual debt service, it is the single most important number SBA lenders check on an acquisition.
-Regalis Capital targets a 2x DSCR on deals and holds a firm 1.5x floor.
-As of Q1 2026, most SBA lenders require a minimum 1.25x, but that leaves almost no margin for error.
+DSCR is annual cash flow divided by annual debt service.
+A 2.0x DSCR means the business earns twice what it owes the lender each year.
+It is the single most important number SBA lenders check on an acquisition.
+Regalis Capital targets 2x and holds a firm 1.5x floor.
+Most SBA lenders accept a 1.25x minimum, but that leaves almost no margin for error.

 Read full definition